moan3564/Javawocky-Bot/README.md

 ineligible, it simply returns an error.

 !weather:
-Returns the weathe near where the Javawockies shop is located.
+Returns the weather near where the Javawockies shop is located.

 !events:
 Returns a list of all current events that the Javawockies are attending, and their dates.